cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.3.2 (2019-04-11) =
+* Fixed a bug in filters for product tags

+= 5.3.1 (2019-04-10) =
+* Added support for adding parameters to the link attribute for CSV feeds

+= 5.3.0 (2019-04-10) =
+* Solved some PHP warnings that were showing when configuring a CSV feed with Aelia currencies in it
+* Added support for adding parameters to the link attribute for CSV feeds

+= 5.2.9 (2019-04-09) =
+* Added some extra allowed characters (% and ,) in the Yandex PARAM XML node
+* Added the review_url field to Google Product Review feeds
+* Fixed the review_timestamp format for Google Product Review feeds

+= 5.2.8 (2019-04-08) =
+* Fixed a bug in the Google Product Review feed where the min/max rating values were wrong.

 = 5.2.7 (2019-04-07) =
 * Added support for the official WooCommerce Product Bundles (https://woocommerce.com/products/product-bundles/)